ERITREA – The Trip

 I passed the same elementary school for the third time.
 All the little kids wear a lime green shirt with a red bowtie.
 They all shout “China” at me.

 I checked out at 11:30, left my luggage and walked down to Teketse’s office to give him $100 for all the help he gave me.
-He took me to a market specializing in baskets and then to return to Medabar Market.
+He took me to a market specializing in baskets and then returned to Medabar Market.

-He bought me a wood coffee pot as a gift and then took me to one of his neighbors for lunch.
-We had very good ingul, coffee (freshly roasted over a fire and ground with ginger), homemade beer, salad, orange, banana, cake – it kept coming.
+He bought me a wooden coffee pot as a gift and then took me to one of his neighbours for lunch.
+We had very good single, coffee (freshly roasted over a fire and ground with ginger), homemade beer, salad, orange, banana, and cake – it kept coming.

 We then returned to Africa Pension to get my luggage, visited Sembel (hard to find) and then dropped me off at the airport at 4 to get my flight to Addis.
 He is a wonderful guy.
 I promised to add “The Meaning of Human Existence” to his large library.